 Each time in history has its own distinctive music and the Second World War is no exception.
-The era produced many songs from all over the world, with themes ranging from waiting for a lover’s return to the support of resistance movements to old-fashioned battle marches.
+The era produced many songs all around the world, embracing themes that included waiting for a lover’s return, proud support for resistance movements, and old-fashioned battle marches.

-Here is a list of 10 songs that capture a variety of sentiments from different countries involved in World War Two.
+Here are 10 songs that capture sentiments from different countries involved in World War Two.

 1. Boogie Woogie Bugle Boy